SAP-samples/ui5-cap-event-app/docs/typescript.md

 But of course there are more language constructs, used for defining structured types, classes, enums and so on.
 For a real introduction to TypeScript with tutorials and an [online playground](https://www.typescriptlang.org/play?#code/PQKgUABCEIYQbjATgSxgIwDYFNImGIkhAM4D2AttgHICuF62SAXBAHb2NIDcYYoeWBABmtNgGMALijJs8BUROmyIFWpmkAHTAE8AFAA9WHBkwA0EHcc5MAlBADekCEmyTaSNhANRLvAL58Ar5w4pgwJCTyYGERJBAA4q5uTI7OEBAA5snSbJmsJJKoebzpEOKyhUi0UmTEelSRMJnYBUUoefZOGT09kgAWKCQAdNnYbh2ZEAC8qthNLby9gb1lY256XWW9ru6eEABEABLYmJhkFgcQANQQA0OjOZNLPYGBYEA), head over to the language homepage at [www.typescriptlang.org](https://www.typescriptlang.org
 ).
 They also offer a handy [5-minutes introduction for JavaScript developers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

-When developers write TypeScript code, the type information is dispersed in the code.
+When developers write TypeScript code, the type information is scattered across the code.
 But one can also create separate type definition files for already existing JavaScript libraries.
 Such files have the extension `*.d.ts` and these are exactly what we are providing for UI5 now.
 For many other JavaScript libraries such type definition files can be found at [definitelytyped.org](https://definitelytyped.org/).